 Children’s Liturgy is the Liturgy of the Word for children and takes place during Sunday Masses.
 It allows children to participate in the Mass more fully by sharing the Gospel in ways which are appropriate to their age.
 The Gospel message is brought to them through discussion and activities.
 Our children are an important part of our parish community.

 The Children’s Liturgy is lead by Sue Knight at English Martyrs and is assisted by parents.
-At St. Augustines we are in an unfortunate position of needing volunteers to restart this activity.
+At St. Augustines it is lead by Moira.

 Faith Discussion Group